 I have a 1922 Automobile Blue Book, a route guide that gives turn-by-turn directions between cities.
 It says that the National Road between Indianapolis and Terre Haute was “pavement and concrete [from Terre Haute east] to Brazil; [then] 31 miles gravel.”
 The guide places Mt.
 Meridian at 21.7 miles east of Brazil, well within the gravel section.

 This strip map from a 1925 Mohawk-Hobbs guide to the National Old Trails Road (which followed the National Road across Indiana) shows that the road was paved in brick from about Mt.
 Meridian to Putnamville.
 Indeed, it shows that the whole road had been paved in concrete, brick, or asphalt by then, except for about a mile of gravel near Putnamville.
 (Thanks to fellow roadgeek Dave Paul for the image.
 Check out some of his other historic maps and road guides.)

 So these bricks were laid between 1922 and 1925.
-They didn’t see many years of use, though, as the current alignment of US 40 was built here by 1939.
+This highway was called State Road 3 then; it wouldn’t become US 40 until 1926.
+These bricks didn’t see many years of use, though, as the current alignment of US 40 was built here by 1939.
 I’m sure that has a lot to do with their good condition today.

 I’ve driven the National Road from its beginning in Baltimore, MD to its end in Vandaila, IL.
 To read everything I’ve ever written about it, click here.

 To get Down the Road in your inbox or reader, click here to subscribe!